 Students use inquiry learning to investigate the artistic and collaborative practices of artists.
-They use the Cultural Lens, and the other Interpretive Lenses as appropriate, to examine artworks from different periods of time and cultures, and to explore the different ways that artists interpret and communicate social and personal ideas in artworks.
+They use the Structural, Personal & Cultural Lenses as appropriate, to examine artworks from different periods of time and cultures, and to explore the different ways that artists interpret and communicate social and personal ideas in artworks.

-Area of study 1: The artist, society and culture

-Area of study 2: The collaborative Creative Practice

-Area of study 3: Documentation of collaboration of the Creative Practice
+- Area of study 1: The artist, society and culture - Area of study 2: The collaborative Creative Practice - Area of study 3: Documentation of collaboration of the Creative Practice